tjakubiec218/CS1632_Spring2021/exercises/Supplement2/README.md

 3. Install the "Cucumber Eclipse Plugin" that pops up in the search box.
 4. You will be asked to restart Eclipse to complete installation.
 Please do so.

-Otherwise, you should be able to use the command line Maven tool to install the Cucumber plug-in.
-But for that, you will need to install Maven first using the following link (not recommended): https://maven.apache.org/download.cgi
+Otherwise, you can use the command line Maven tool to install Cucumber.
+But for that, you will need to install Maven first using the following link (not necessary unless you want to run Cucumber on the command line and not on Eclipse): https://maven.apache.org/download.cgi

 ## Running Cucumber Tests